 Power surges often only last a few millionths of a second.
 Still, at its worst, it carries tens of thousands of volts.
 That will crash hard drives, fry circuit boards, and destroy your home entertainment system.
 What Causes Power Surges

 Lightning-induced surges are the most dangerous and destructive type of power surge.
 A 200,000 amp jolt crashing through a power line will burn standard 20-amp wiring.
 Please note that a lightning strike must be less than a mile from the house to cause harm.
 In fact, the most problematic surge-related damage is not caused by lightning.

 A more common cause of surges is downed power lines.
 Other causes are sudden changes in electricity use by a nearby factory.
 More common is the power cycling of electric dryers, air conditioners, and refrigerators.

 The damage caused by power fluctuations can be immediate and unexpected.
 It may not show up for some time.
 “You might not even notice it,” says Beau Serat, the owner of Redhawk Electric.
 They are master electricians that install residential and commercial surge-protection systems.

 Whole House Surge Protectors

-Call Redhawk Electric to get a FREE quote on a Whole House Surge Protectors.
+Call Redhawk Electric for a FREE Whole House Surge Protector quote.